Maureen Dowd: Controversial portrayals of Monica Lewinsky, Hillary Clinton and Donald Trump

-During the 2016 presidential election, Dowd penned a New York Times op-ed, titled "Donald the Dove, Hillary the Hawk."
-Dowd argued that Donald Trump held dovish foreign policy beliefs, citing his purported opposition to the 2003 US invasion of Iraq.
-However, prior to the publication of the op-ed, it had been reported that Trump did in fact support the invasion, and there were no statements on the record opposing it.
+During the 2016 presidential election, Dowd penned a New York Times op-ed, titled "Donald the Dove, Hillary the Hawk".
+She argued that Donald Trump held dovish foreign policy beliefs, citing his purported opposition to the 2003 U.S. invasion of Iraq.
+However, before the publication of the op-ed, it had been reported that Trump did, in fact, support the invasion, and there were no statements on the record opposing it.
+In 2018, Daniel W. Drezner, professor of international politics at the Fletcher School of Law and Diplomacy at Tufts University, wrote that Trump's foreign policy was clearly hawkish and stated, "Yes, I'm extremely angry.
+I have no right to ask that anyone who told you in 2016 that Trump was going to be the more dovish president should probably not talk about foreign policy for a good long while.
+But dear God, it would be nice."
 Throughout Trump's presidency, critics of his foreign policy referenced the Dowd op-ed, claiming that many of the actions taken by Trump were entirely inconsistent with the narrative put forth by Dowd.

-During the 2020 presidential election, Dowd wrote a column about Geraldine Ferraro, which originally—and incorrectly—stated that the last time a man and a woman ran on the Democratic ticket was the Mondale–Ferraro ticket, which led Clinton to joke that "either Tim Kaine and [she] had a very vivid shared hallucination four years ago or Maureen had too much pot brownie before writing her column again".
+During the 2020 presidential election, Dowd wrote a column about Geraldine Ferraro, which initially—and incorrectly—stated that the last time a man and a woman ran on the Democratic ticket was the Mondale–Ferraro ticket, which led Clinton to joke that "either Tim Kaine and [she] had a very vivid shared hallucination four years ago or Maureen had too much pot brownie before writing her column again".
 The New York Times later corrected the column to say that 1984 was the last time a male Democratic presidential candidate chose a woman as his running mate.

 Personal life

-Dowd formerly dated Aaron Sorkin, the creator and producer of The West Wing.
-She has also been briefly connected with actor Michael Douglas and is an ex-companion of her fellow New York Times columnist John Tierney.
+Dowd is single but formerly dated Aaron Sorkin, the creator and producer of The West Wing.
+She was also involved with actor Michael Douglas and her fellow New York Times columnist John Tierney.

 Honors

-In 2004, Dowd received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Neil Sheehan at the International Achievement Summit in Chicago.
+In 2004, Dowd received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member Neil Sheehan at the International Achievement Summit in Chicago.

 In 2012, NUI Galway awarded her an honorary doctorate.